“GFD: Children Of Sunset”

 I looked up, and there she was.
 Sarah Cutler, the banker’s daughter.
 Long hair, long lashes, longest legs I ever did see.
 Willie always got a kick out of seeing her cut her eyes at me all the time.
 But it didn’t thrill me none.
 If anything, it made me as uncomfortable as a wet suit in a cold church.

 “Shhh!
 Quit with all that!”
-I whispered, and I looked down at the ground as Sarah and her friends came walking up to talk to us.
+I whispered, and I looked down at the ground, taking off my hat as Sarah and her friends came walking up to talk to us.
 “Hey, Sarah…”

 “Is it true?”
 She asked.
 “I heard some people say your daddy found another one of the townsfolk laid cold this morning.”